BloomTech-Labs/betterreads-be/README.md

     * GOOGLE_CLIENT_SECRET - this is generated in your google account
     * FACEBOOK_CLIENT_ID - this is generated in your facebook account
     * FACEBOOK_CLIENT_SECRET - this is generated in your facebook account
-    * FAILURE_URL - this is set in the elastic beanstalk env
-    * SUCCESS_URL - this is set in the elastic beanstalk env
+    * BASE_URL - this is set in elastic beanstalk env

     *  NODE_ENV - set to "development" until ready for "production"
     *  RDS_HOSTNAME - set in "production"